-We aren’t promised that our circumstances will work out the way we expect or hope.
+We aren’t promised our circumstances will work out how we expect or hope.

-3- Reject the fear in the name of Jesus.
+3- Reject fear in the name of Jesus.

-We are in a spiritual battle so we need to use spiritual weapons.
+We are in a spiritual battle, so we must use spiritual weapons.

 The Name of Jesus and the blood of Jesus are mighty weapons against the enemy.